Asian Studies (60 EC): History, Arts and Culture of Asia, 2013-2014

 Master’s thesis and requirements for graduation

 In order to graduate, students must have successfully completed the 60 EC programme, including the MA thesis.
-The thesis is 15 EC, written in English and up to 15,000 words in length, including footnotes and bibliography.
+The thesis is 15 EC, written in English and up to 10,000 words in length, including footnotes and bibliography.
+The Department assigns a thesis supervisor with expertise appropriate to the thesis topic.
 More details on the procedures regarding the MA-Thesis can be found in the course description.

 The 1-year MA programme in Asian Studies offers the following specialisations: